wp-plugins/mygeopositioncom-geotags-geometatags/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.2

-Create geo-posttags and geo-metatags for posts and pages.
-Use an easy-to-use geopicker map with auto-locating functionality for entering locations.
+Create geo-posttags, geo-metatags & maps for posts and pages.
+An easy-to-use geopicker map with auto-locating functionality helps entering locations.

 == Description ==

 Create geo-posttags, geo-metatags, geo-feedtags and maps for posts and pages.
-Use an easy-to-use geopicker map with search, drag & drop and optional auto-locating functionality for entering locations.
 Display the geotagged location in form of a map before, after or within the post.
+An easy-to-use geopicker map with search, drag & drop and optional auto-locating functionality helps entering locations.

 * Add Geo-Metatags to posts & pages
 * Add Geo-Posttags to posts